ferneybaron/building-java-apps/README.md

      - The system should retrieve the account balance and display it to the customer.

 ### Get All Accounts

 - As a bank employee, I want to be able to retrieve a list of all bank accounts.
 - Constraints:
     - Only authorized bank employees should have access to this feature.
     - The system should provide a list of all accounts with their respective details, including account numbers, customer names, and current balances.

 # Basics to be practiced before starting for above user stories

 ### Check if the user is already exist in the system

+### User Management